Earth warmed tremendously after the last ice age, but why did the climate reverse course and cool down in the middle of this warming?

 III.
 Erratic Boulders

-Erratic boulders are deposited as the ice retreats rapidly, leaving boulders perched directly on glacially smoothed bedrock.
+Erratic boulders are deposited as the ice retreats, leaving boulders perched directly on glacially smoothed bedrock.
 We collected samples from erratic boulders from bedrock hills near the mouth of Lysefjord, the highland plateaus, and bedrock benches farther inland.

 What did we learn?

-Why this cooling reversal happened is an open question, but understanding how this happened on a global scale will teach us about important mechanics of our climate system.
+Why this cooling reversal happened is an open question, but our improved understanding of globally synchronous abrupt climate change can help us learn more about the mechanisms that may be responsible within our climate system.